 I love soups and stews for dinner, especially when the mercury drops.
-This beef mushroom soup is so hearty it’s practically a stew, with plenty of meat, potatoes and vegetables in a rich broth.
-It’s exactly what I want simmering on my stove right now.
+This beef mushroom soup is so hearty it's practically a stew, with plenty of meat, potatoes and vegetables in a rich broth.
+This is exactly what I want simmering on my stove right now.

 A big bowl of this delicious satisfying soup will warm you up from the inside on a cold night.

 HERE ARE THE BASICS OF THIS BEEF MUSHROOM SOUP RECIPE:

 Start by browning the beef to create the first layer of flavor.
 Use good stewing beef such as chuck or short ribs.
 The benefit of using short ribs is that you can add the bones to the simmering pot, which will boost your broth with extra beefy flavor.

 After you brown the beef, remove it from the pot and sauté the mushrooms, onions, celery and garlic.

 Return the beef to the pot and add broth, carrots and spices (plus bones, if using).
 Simmer for an hour and forty-five minutes.

 When you cook soup, you'll notice that as soon as it comes to a simmer, foam rises to the surface.
 This is more pronounced when bones are present.
 This foam is coagulated protein.
 The soup will be equally delicious whether you skim the foam or not.
 But if you leave the foam, it will disperse into the soup, making your broth cloudy.
 If you skim it off, you'll get a brighter, clearer broth.

 Skimming soup is like a zen practice for me.
 I enjoy standing over the pot for ten minutes or so, watching my soup simmer, stirring it, skimming it, inhaling it.
 I'm not including this 'practice' in the recipe directions because it's not crucial to the outcome and not everyone wants to hover over their soup.
 I do.